About us

 Harry van Vliet

-Professor of Doorwerking Praktijkgericht Onderzoek at Amsterdam University of Applied Sciences
+Professor of Impact of Practice-based research at Amsterdam University of Applied Sciences

 Harry van Vliet has been a professor since 2007, first at Utrecht University of Applied Sciences and, since 2013, at Amsterdam University of Applied Sciences.
 Drawing on his background as a cognitive psychologist and film and television researcher, his research focuses on visitor experience in a cross-media landscape.
 Through his involvement in the launch of the Innovation Alliance Foundation and the RAAK schemes for universities of applied sciences, he has had a particular interest in the continuous effects of research on society.
-This culminated, on 1 January 2021, in his appointment as professor of Doorwerking Praktijkgericht Onderzoek (continuous effects of applied research) at Amsterdam University of Applied Sciences.
+This culminated, on 1 January 2021, in his appointment as professor of Impact of Practice-based research at Amsterdam University of Applied Sciences.

 Editor